nth degree id is Natalie Taylor Hart

 All of these skills served me well when I moved to a college classroom.
 I knew that I loved teaching, but I discovered an affinity for creating curricula and for leading departments and committees.
 I liked empowering my colleagues to do their best work whether that was through a well-designed spreadsheet, shared resources, or a conversation.
 I lead with calmness and lots of listening.
 My department achieved ambitious strategic initiatives in addition to managing our usual work.
 And I loved creating fun and surprise in learning spaces through games, playful visual design, and a play-based approach to learning.

-I think learning should be accessible, visual, immersive, situated, learner-centered, collaborative, and fun.
+I create learning that is accessible, visual, immersive, situated, learner-centered, collaborative, and fun.

 I am based in Winston-Salem, North Carolina, the City of Arts and Innovation.